 \section{METHODS}

-For the renal ultrasound image segmentation, we develop an attention-based Pyramid Scene Parsing Network (A-PSPNet), which can focus on the critical portion, aggregate contextual information, and well accomplish the semantic segmentation task.The general architecture of this model is shown in Fig. 1 and detailed interpretations are as follows.
+For the renal ultrasound image segmentation, we develop an attention-based Pyramid Scene Parsing Network (A-PSPNet), which can focus on the critical portion, aggregate contextual information, and well accomplish the semantic segmentation task.
+There are two core modules of A-PSPNet, one is the basic feature extraction network (ResNet) consists of bottleneck and embedded with attention modules at the front and rear ends, and the other is the pyramid analysis module, after upsampling, the features are connected and passed through the fully connected (FC) layer, and then the result is output.
+The general architecture of this model is shown in Fig. 1 and detailed interpretations are as follows.
+And the working principle of all modules will be described as clear as possible in the following subsections.

+\begin{figure*}[thpb]

+\centering

+\framebox{\parbox{6in}{

+\centering

+\includegraphics[width=0.7\textwidth]{Figures/Fig1.pdf}}}

+\caption{The architecture of attention-based pyramid scene parsing network (A-PSPNet), and the CBAM before and back is consistent. }

+\label{figurelabel}

+\end{figure*}

-\subsection{Improved ResNet}ResNet can retain the depth of the deep network meanwhile avoid the degradation problem.
+\subsection{Feature Extraction}ResNet can retain the depth of the deep network meanwhile avoid the degradation problem.
 It also has low complexity, which means faster processing.
 These features grant that it is quite suitable for medical image semantic segmentation, especially for blurry ultrasonic images.
 About the structure of ResNet, its basic unit is a bottleneck (also called a building block), which consists of an identity block and a residual block, and is illustrated in Fig. 2.

 \begin{figure}[thpb]